-ARTICLE I – NAME and LOCATION of the ASSOCIATION
+ARTICLE I – NAME and LOCATION of ORGANIZATION

-The name of this non-profit national organization shall be known as the American Sign Language Teachers Association (ASLTA).
-For the remainder of the Bylaws, the ASLTA shall be called “the Association.”
+Section 1 Name of the Association.
+The name of this non-profit organization shall be known as the national American Sign Language Teachers Association (ASLTA).

-The home office of the Association shall be maintained at a location determined by the Board of Directors of the Association.
+Section 2 Location of the Association.
+The Home Office of ASLTA shall be maintained at a location determined by the ASLTA Board of Directors.
+The President of ASLTA, with approval of the ASLTA Board of Directors, shall designate an individual to function as an office administrator to carry out the functions and responsibilities for the successful operation of ASLTA.
 The office shall be the repository of all records, files, papers, and documents pertaining to the business of the Association.

 ARTICLE II – OBJECTIVES

-- To provide a closer relationship between teachers of ASL and Deaf Studies and other organizations with similar interests consistent with the mission of the Association.
+- To provide a closer relationship between teachers of American Sign Language (ASL) and Deaf Studies and other organizations with interests consistent with the mission of the Association.

-- To provide professional development opportunities for ASL and Deaf Studies teachers.
+- To provide development opportunities for ASL and Deaf Studies teachers.

-- To develop and maintain a national directory of fellow members including certified teachers and certified ASL and / or Deaf Studies programs.
+- To develop and maintain a national directory of members, certified teachers, and certified ASL and / or Deaf Studies programs.